 Hi!
 It’s me again.
-I know I said I was done running marathons - a few times actually - but six weeks on the couch after a major surgery can really change your perspective on life and make you think about what you still want to accomplish.
+I know I said I was done running marathons - a few times actually - but six weeks on the couch after a major surgery can really change your perspective and make you think about what you still want to accomplish.

 Let me catch you up.
 Since Boston 2019, I haven’t been running a whole lot.
 I was burnt out, COVID happened, Craig moved in, we adopted Reggie who later became my new running buddy, I quit my job of 11.5 years, started a new job, had an abdominal myomectomy in December 2022, was out of work and on the couch for six weeks which leads me to today…

 My current long run is 4 miles.
 My heart rate is out of control.
 I have to walk up hills because I lose my breath.
 I’m heavier than I’ve even been and I’ve sadly been leaving Reggie at home because she’s way too fast for me right now.

 What I’m trying to say is… I have a lot of work to do in the next 8 months!

 I had a thought while on the couch that I should sign up for a race so I have something to look forward to and motivate me.
 Craig thought I meant a half marathon.
 I did too, actually.
 Then the New York City Marathon crossed my mind.
 I always told myself if I had one more marathon left in me, I wanted to run New York.